jordansissel/pleaserun/README.md

 # Please, Run!

-Pleaserun is a tool to generate startup scripts for the wasteland of sorrow that is process launchers.
+Pleaserun is a tool to generate startup scripts and service definitions.
+It targets service managers such as systemd, Upstart, launchd, sysv init, and runit.

 Ideally, you should be able to specify a configuration of how to run a given service command (like apache, syslog-ng, whatever), and this tool should be able to spit out a script or config file for your target platform.

+## Project Principles

+* Community: If a newbie has a bad time, it's a bug.
+* Engineering: Make it work, then make it right, then make it fast.
+* Capabilities: If it doesn't do a thing today, we can make it do it tomorrow.

 ## What's going on here?